turingschool/lesson_plans/ruby_04-apis_and_scalability/six_rules_for_js_functions.markdown

 This simple fact about JavaScript is also one of its most powerful traits.
 To reiterate, functions are one of the primary "types" of things we encounter in JavaScript.
-We can pass them around and manipulate them just like the more familiar data types like Strings and Numbers.
+We can pass them around and manipulate them just as we do more familiar data types like Strings and Numbers.

 The ability to work with functions in this way is one of the main reasons JavaScript is often